spgreen/psTrace/README.md

         $ ln -s /full/path/to/pstrace/html/folder/ /var/www/html

-3. Edit the email constants within `conf/email_configuration.py` to values appropriate to your environment.
+3. Edit the email constants within `config.ini` to values appropriate to your environment.
 Currently only supports sending emails to a SMTP server that does NOT require authentication.

     1. Set `ENABLE_EMAIL_ALERTS = 1` to enable alerts when traceroute changes occur. <br>**Default:** `ENABLE_EMAIL_ALERTS = 0`
     2. Multiple recipients can be added by modifying `EMAIL_TO` with one address after the other separated by a comma within the square brackets.